LainezE/Dream-Journal/README.md

 A Vue.js / Express.js web application for keeping track of your dreams

 Setup
-You need to have Node Js installed: https://nodejs.org/en/
+You need to have Node Js installed

 Client - Terminal A ->
 cd client ->